Cowork Lee’s Summit seeking tax break

 “I’d be kidding if I didn’t say I needed help from the whole community.”
 Rao said at the Jan.
 5 City Council meeting.

-He’s seeking tax abatements on the property to help offset redevelopment costs, including adding high-peed Internet, outfitting the building with solar power and LED lighting, storm-water control and beautification of the building.
+He’s seeking tax abatements on the property to help offset redevelopment costs, including adding high-speed Internet, outfitting the building with solar power and LED lighting, storm-water control and beautification of the building.

 The total cost for Cowork Lee’s Summit is expected to be nearly $1.7 million.